Jul9an/Minecraft-server/README.md

 # Rpi-Mcserver
-Setup a Minecraft Server with Java on a Raspberry Pi.
+Setup a Local network Minecraft Server with Java on a Raspberry Pi.

 The basic Setup is in the file "Setup Java and Server".